sttp/Specification/Sections/Commands.md

 ##### Protocol Version Negotiation

-> :tomato: SEC: _It would be better to version each command, rather than the protocol as a whole.
+> :tomato::question: SEC: _It would be better to version each command, rather than the protocol as a whole.
+That would allow partial implementations of the protocol to be supported rather than the entire protocol._

-> That would allow partial implementations of the protocol to be supported rather than the entire protocol._
+> :information_source: JRC: _Keeping the command set small helps with this task too - partial implementation of "features" can also occur at application / API layer _

 Future STTP protocol versions can include different session negotiation options, so the first session negotiation step is always to establish the protocol version to use.
 Immediately after connecting, the publisher will start the protocol version negotiation process by sending the `NegotiateSession` command to the subscriber that will contain information on the available protocol versions that the publisher supports.
 The subscriber will be waiting for this initial publisher command; if the subscriber does not receive the command in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.